| +Home | Museum | Wanted | Specs | Previous | Next |

 he would offer SCM the first opportunity to buy once it was

 completed.
-SCM wished Osborne luck, but made no committment to consider
+SCM wished Osborne luck, but made no commitment to consider

 any developments that he made.
 With that, he left SCM and began work on his